unicode-org/message-format-wg/exploration/error-handling.md

 In practice,
 runtime errors happen when formatting messages.
-It is useful to provide information about any formatting error(s) back to the callsite.
+It is useful to provide information about any errors back to the callsite.
 It is useful to the end user to provide best effort fallback representation of the message.
 Specifying the behavior in such cases promotes consistent results across conformant implementations.